iamkevinrhodes/goldbootstrap/README.md

 ```

 ## Using the GOLD Helpers
-Anytime you need to add padding or margins on things, use the following classes.
+Anytime you need to add margins on things, use the following classes.
 This helps maintain good vertical rythym.

 ```html
 <div class="row">